 Journalists also give a brief description for every person or entity mentioned in their article.
 They lay down the vital information needed for the reader to have a complete understanding of what they’re writing, which includes the who, what, when, where, why and how.

 In content marketing, if you’re always talking in industry jargon, you’ll have little to none readers.
 Not only will that kind of writing turn off a wider audience, your own readers will also find you too serious and boring — the main reason why some blogs have no readers.
+Here’s how you can prevent your blogs from having no readers.

 5. Journalists write captivating headlines